rethinkdb/rethinkdb-rs/1-get-started/start-a-server.md

 connections from anywhere on the network.
 It works well if the network is protected.

-If your network is open to the internet, you might have to take additional precautions.
+If your network is open to the internet, you should take additional precautions.
 See the [security page](/docs/security/) for more details.